 Before every trip we take, we always (or almost always) run through a checklist of things we need to put in our bag, and hopefully, this list will help you as well.
-This is not about the toothpaste, deodorant, or the shampoo that you forgot.
+This is not about the toothpaste, deodorant, or shampoo you forgot.
 This is about the gadgets and gizmos you should check off as you pack for vacation.

-Everybody has a phone, computer, tablet etc. that they bring on vacation, and a USB charging cord is necessary to charge your items.
+Everybody has a phone, computer, tablet etc., that they bring on vacation, and a USB charging cord is necessary to charge your items.

 Portable Charging Powerbank:

 When you are on vacation, you may not have access to charging stations and may be out exploring for hours.
 The battery life of many phones and devices is notoriously short, so having a portable charger will relieve some of your worries.